-- Presentations of Assessment and Intervention.
-The powerpoint for your presentation is due Sunday of this week, for all students. - Please schedule your end of the year evaluation with your AFI for the week of April 22.
+• Presentations of Assessment and Intervention.
+The powerpoint for your presentation is due Sunday of this week, for all students.

+- Presentations of Assessment and Intervention (second half of students). - Please schedule your end of the year evaluation with your AFI for the week of April 22. - Journal 7 due.